kodeannn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-alias -p ls="rm*" - command that creates an alias
+alias ls="rm*" - command that creates an alias